mui/material-ui/docs/data/base/guides/next-js-app-router/next-js-app-router.md

 The Next.js App Router implements React Server Components, a [new feature](https://github.com/reactjs/rfcs/blob/main/text/0227-server-module-conventions.md#changes-since-v1) introduced in React 18.

-To support the App Router, currently all components and hooks from Base UI and other MUI libraries are designated as Client Components and exported with the `"use client"` directive.
+To support the App Router, currently all components and hooks from Base UI and other MUI libraries are exported with the `"use client"` directive.

 :::warning
 React Server Components does not replace, and is separate from server-side rendering (SSR).
 Client Components are still server-rendered to HTML.